ch4rl3x/settings-multiplatform/README.md

 Settings Multiplatform is a Koltin Multiplatform wrapper with type safety for the AndroidX Datastore.
 By using it, you will no longer need to use Strings as keys.
 Instead, each Preference is represented by an object.

+> [!NOTE]
-> Settings Multiplatform currently doesn't support Encryption.
-But it will soon...
+> Settings Multiplatform now support Encryption.

 ## Features

 - Type safety for AndroidX DataStore
-- Simple usage for both SharedPrefernces
+- Simple usage
-- Encryption for SharedPreferences
+- (Optional) Save values encrypted for Android and iOS

 ## Dependency